 You simply do not ask colleagues how much they make.

 This rule of thumb is commonly known; few people in an office or company will openly discuss nor admit to their earnings, because it’s uncomfortable.
 What if you make more than the person sitting next to you, or earn less commission than your colleagues on a sales team?

 What if you’re ashamed of how much you make; not because it’s too little, but because it’s too much?
 Or vice versa?

 Interestingly enough, salary is one of the first elements people consider when looking at job postings or negotiating job offers.
-As much as we’d like to believe that company culture, benefits, time-off, and other upsides can make up for a less than desirable salary, we all want to put food on the table, afford rent, or be able to get to work every day.
+As much as we’d like to believe that workplace culture, benefits, time-off, and other upsides can make up for a less than desirable salary, we all want to put food on the table, pay bills, or be able to get to work every day.

 Millennials are a great example of this.
 44% of millennial employees feel salary is important when it comes to attracting talent, second only to career development.